Things to do

 Details: This circuit walk begins at the picnic area and meanders through ironbark and spotted gum forest.
 While walking, look and listen for wildlife feeding on the flowers and leaves of the ironbark trees.

 Walkers are also able to explore the network of shared trails throughout the conservation park unless otherwise signed.
 Walkers share these trails with horseriders and mountain bikers.
+Dog walking is also permitted on these trails, but dogs must be on a lead and under control at all times.

-Horses may be ridden on all shared recreational trails in Samford Conservation Park unless otherwise signed.
+Horses may be ridden on all shared trails in Samford Conservation Park unless otherwise signed.
 Horseriders are not permitted to ride on the designated mountain bike trails or designated walking tracks.

 To help reduce your impact on our natural areas, please observe the following code of conduct: